Laura-Gold/Elevvo-pathways-data-analytics-internship/Task2_Customer_Segmentation_Using_RFM_Analysis/README.md

 -**New Customers** | Just started buying | Welcome and retention campaigns |

-🔍 Optional Extension: K-Means Clustering

-In addition to the traditional RFM scoring approach, K-Means clustering was applied to the standardized RFM variables (Recency, Frequency, and Monetary) to identify natural groupings among customers.

-The Elbow Method was used to determine the optimal number of clusters by analyzing the trade-off between the number of clusters (k) and inertia (within-cluster variance).
-Based on the plot, k=5 was selected, aligning with the five RFM-based segments derived earlier.

-This approach helps validate the RFM segmentation by confirming that similar behavioral patterns also emerge naturally from the data without predefined rules.

-🏁 Conclusion

-This project demonstrates how data-driven customer segmentation can support smarter marketing strategies and customer relationship management.
-By applying RFM analysis, businesses can identify loyal customers, re-engage inactive ones, and focus marketing resources where they’ll have the highest impact.
+**Bonus: K-Means Clustering**

+K-Means was applied to standardized RFM data to validate segmentation.
+Using the elbow method, k=5 clusters aligned with the RFM segments.

+**Tools**

+Python (Pandas, NumPy)

+Matplotlib / Seaborn

+Scikit-learn

+**Conclusion**

+RFM analysis delivers actionable customer groups that support smarter retention, reactivation, and growth strategies.